-Josh Levin is Slate’s editorial director and hosts the sports podcast Hang Up and Listen.
+Josh Levin is Slate’s national editor.
+He is the host of One Year and Season 4 of Slow Burn, and co-hosts the sports podcast Hang Up and Listen.
+He is the author of The Queen: The Forgotten Life Behind an American Myth.
 Before coming to Slate, he wrote for the Washington City Paper.
 Levin, a native of New Orleans, graduated from Brown University.

 Dahlia Lithwick is a senior editor at Slate and the host of the podcast Amicus.
 She writes Supreme Court Dispatches and has covered the Microsoft trial and other legal issues for Slate.
 Before joining Slate as a freelancer in 1999, she worked for a family law firm in Reno, Nevada.
 Her work has appeared in the New Republic, Elle, the Ottawa Citizen, and the Washington Post.
 She is co-author of Me v.
 Everybody: Absurd Contracts for an Absurd World, a legal humor book.
 She is a graduate of Yale University and Stanford Law School.